Steiner Cut Dominants: At most five terminals

 It is easy to see that applying a \YDred\ (according to Definition~\ref{def:YD}) to a Steiner tree or to a Steiner cactus yields a Steiner cactus.
-We will, however, need the following weakened version of the reverse statement that requires some arguments to be established.
+Indeed, relying on the notations introduced in Definition~\ref{def:YD}, if $v$ is not contained in any cycle then (both in the tree as well as in the cactus case) the star $e_1,e_2,e_3$ is replaced by the triangle $f_1,f_2,f_3$ of new edges, and if $v$ is contained in a (then unique) cycle containing, say, $e_1$ and $e_2$, then we have $\zeta_1 = \zeta_2 = 1$ and $\zeta_3 = 0$, and therefore in that cycle $e_1,e_2$ are replaced by $f_1,f_2$ ($e_3$ is removed, $f_3$ is not newly introduced, but was already present in case that cycle is a triangle).
+We will, however, also need the following weakened version of the reverse statement that requires some more involved arguments to be established.

 \begin{lemma} If $(G',T')$ is a Steiner tree or a Steiner cactus that has been obtained from a facet inducing Steiner graph $(G,T)$ by applying a \YDred\ (according to Definition~\ref{def:YD}), then $(G,T)$ is a Steiner tree or a Steiner cactus. \end{lemma}